 From godot-prompter

-Debugs Godot 4.3+ projects in GDScript and C# with print techniques, breakpoints, signal tracing, profiler, scene tree inspection, and common error fixes.
+Debugs Godot 4.3+ projects in GDScript and C# using print techniques, breakpoints, signal tracing, profiler, scene inspection, and common error fixes.

 This skill covers systematic debugging for Godot 4.3+ projects in both GDScript and C#.
 It covers print techniques, breakpoints, signal tracing, the built-in profiler, scene tree inspection, common error patterns, and a step-by-step debugging checklist.